Cannabis and Depression: Can Cannabis Make You Depressed?

 There are two factors within your control that can greatly reduce the onset of depression symptoms when using cannabis.
 First, ensure that you’re in an environment in which you feel comfortable.
 If possible, try to be in a place that makes you feel safe and happy.
 For example, you may feel safe consuming cannabis at home with a loved one, but you may not feel at peace consuming cannabis with strangers in an unfamiliar space.

-Does cannabis make you depressed?
-If so, look for these products…
+Does cannabis make your depression worse?
+If so, look for these products.

-If you find that cannabis makes you feel depressed, you may not want to abandon cannabis entirely.
-In fact, there are a number of physical and mental health benefits associated with cannabis use.
+If you find that cannabis may cause or amplify mental health problems like depression, you may not want to abandon cannabis entirely.
+In fact, there are a number of potential physical and mental health benefits associated with cannabis use.
 So, what are some products that can allow you to continue enjoying cannabis without the negative side effects?

 First, it’s important to note that there is no one-size-fits-all product.
 Everybody reacts a little differently to cannabis, so finding the right product for you will likely require some research and self-discovery.
 That said, it’s important to know what to look for in a cannabis product.